Alternatives to LASIK

 - Have dry eyes, severe myopia, or thin corneas

 To find out if the Visian ICL is right for you, contact one of our representatives today at 800-760-4171.

 At first I was nervous about the surgery, but the people at The Eye Institute were great!
 The procedure was a wonderful experience from beginning to end.
 My vision before surgery was -9.00 in both eyes so everyday of my life for me was contacts or glasses all day-everyday.
 Now it is so wonderful to lie in bed at night and to wake up every morning and be able to see with no glasses!
 I have and will continue to recommend the ICL at The Eye Institute of Utah to my friends and family.
 Thank you Dr. Cionni!*

 Refractive Lens Exchange (RLE)

 If you are over the age of 45 and interested in correcting your vision, then Refractive Lens Exchange (RLE) surgery may be a great option for you!
 As we age, everyone develops presbyopia, making it difficult to see objects up close.
 Refractive lens exchange replaces the eye’s natural lens with an artificial lens to reduce the overall prescription and improve the range and focus of vision.
 It is basically cataract surgery done for the purpose of correcting vision even when no cataract is present.
-Here at The Eye Institute of Utah, we have premium intraocular lenses including ReSTOR and Toric that can reduce or eliminate your dependency on glasses or contacts.
-The ReSTOR multifocal lens corrects vision at all ranges (near, intermediate and distance).
-The Toric lens is an astigmatism correcting intraocular lens that corrects vision at one distance.
+Here at The Eye Institute of Utah, we have premium intraocular lenses including multifocal and toric IOLs that can reduce or eliminate your dependency on glasses or contacts.
+Multifocal lenses correct vision at all ranges (near, intermediate and distance).
+A toric lens is an astigmatism correcting intraocular lens that corrects vision at one distance.
 You will want to discuss your lifestyle needs and concerns with your doctor when deciding which lens is right for you.

 Ideal RLE Candidates